benjystanton/benjystanton.github.io/src/about/index.md

 - page
 ---

 My name is Benjy Stanton.
-I’m a contract interaction designer.
+I’m a contract interaction and service designer.
 I’m experienced in working with UK Government teams to design public services.
 I’m passionate about designing accessible digital products.

 <img class="image-avatar" src="/images/benjy-stanton-2025.jpeg" width="48" height="48" alt="White man with a beard, wearing a baseball cap and smiling">